mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 **Someone:** I don’t understand either of them.

-**Katagiri Roshi:** Spiritual intoxication is... still pretty good; it’s not so bad, but, uh... *[laughter]* Still a little bit you show the *ignorance* aspect of *tathagatagarbha*. *[He laughs.]* But, *samadhi* is exactly *samadhi*.
+**Katagiri Roshi:** Spiritual intoxication is... still pretty good; it’s not so bad, but, uh... *[laughter]* Still a little bit you show the *ignorance* aspect of *tathāgatagarbha*. *[He laughs.]* But, *samadhi* is exactly *samadhi*.
 Spiritual [explication], but each samadhi knows what it is.
 “Aha, this is spiritual [explication]” – that is samadhi.
 Samadhi is you just be there; you are sleeping, but you are not sleeping.
 You’re awake.
 It’s impossible intellectually, but it is possible with wisdom.
 You can do it.
 That is samadhi.
 So, you just jump into it, but, you are clear.

 So, if you read the *Diamond Sutra*, the Bodhisattva is always right in the middle of darkness, but he is not blinded by the darkness, et cetera.
 The Diamond Sutra [says it that way].